 In the workplace, those with high Emotional Intelligence, or EQ, are better able to work in teams, adjust to change and get ahead.
 No matter how qualified a person is on paper, without emotional intelligence, career success is unlikely.
 Emotional outbursts, belittling others, shutting co-workers down when they speak, low self-awareness, and being difficult will do harm to your career.

 Your work relationships are very important.
-You need to be likeable to succeed.
+You need to be likable to succeed.
 But, no one likes an obviously phony person or someone who puts on artificial charm to make an impression.
 Authenticity is important especially with your boss.
 For a boss-employee relationship to work, it must be based on authenticity.

 Don’t let blunders keep you from moving ahead.